WilsonBillkia/bane/README.md

 ## Project Goals:

 ### Secure.
+* Decentralise nodes at scale outside the main cloud providers
-* Always be compliant with ISO 27001 Information Security control sets
+* Be compliant with ISO 27001 Information Security control sets
-* Remove any management layers or attack surfaces which are not required
+* An alternative to securing containers in production

 ### Positive Social Impact
-* Lower the cost for node operation.
+* Reduce or remove cloud costs
-* Lower the difficulty of node operation
+* Lower the barrier for entry for node operation
-* Enable potential reuse of obsolete pcs
+* Enable potentially eco friendly reuse of obsolete tech
 * Enable low power nodes such as Raspberry Pi

 ## In Scope